 used to open the current workbook with the

-Note: When you open an excel file from the Control Room and make changes in the file, the updated file does not save in the Control Room This action is supported only for Excel files opened from the desktop.
+Note: When you open an Excel file from the Control Room and make changes to the file, the updated file is not saved in the Control Room.
+This action is supported only for Excel files opened from the desktop.

 |Set session variable||Assigns the session name to a variable.